BirdGuo/AlgorithmJava/src/top/birdguo/algorithm/problem28/Problem28.md

 19  6  1  2 11
 18  5  4  3 12
 17 16 15 14 13
-It can be verified that the sum of the numbers on the diagonals is 101.
+It can be verified that the sum of the numbekrs on the diagonals is 101.

 What is the sum of the numbers on the diagonals in a 1001 by 1001 spiral formed in the same way?